 - Iterate – Design and test your solution

 - Launch – Build business logistics and start selling

 Endevvr is a virtual program that helps high school students start real companies.
 The program began at the University of Pennsylvania, with founders and mentor networks from institutions like Harvard Business School.The program is described as a rigorous corporate experience and training using a highly structured, analytical, hypothesis-based way to truly teach entrepreneurship.
 Its program directions have created a teaching method that taught lessons not by sitting in a classroom, but by actually having our participants build real companies.
 The program promises that each team of participants will have a real working product within two weeks.

 At just the age of 17, Eddy Zhong created Leangap when he saw the need for a formal entrepreneurship training program directed towards high school students.
 Leangap promises to help participants develop their ideas from concept to launch, with real customers and users over one summer.
-The program consists of three phases:
+This unique high school entrepreneur program consists of three phases:

 Phase 1 – Validation